gotonode/compress/docs/DEFINITION.md

 #### The problem

-The smaller the files, the faster they can be trasnferred over a network.
+The smaller the files, the faster they can be transferred over a network.
 Likewise the less storage space they occupy while being stored on a client or a server somewhere.
 Both Huffman coding and LZW work in binary mode to compress files of any type, so that they take up less space.

 #### How to use